andys8/smack-stack-overview/README.md

 <img width="300" src="https://github.com/andys8/smack-stack-overview/blob/master/img/kafka.png?raw=true" alt="Kafka">

 Kafka is a distributed messaging system which is well-known for low latency and high availability and throughput.
 Kafka is using a shared commit log internally.
+It can replay the log which is its unique selling point.
 Producers publish messages to publish-subscribe message queues.
 Kafka partitions the data within a topic.
 Partitions can be distributed to cluster nodes and consumers receive the requested messages.